ramele/projective/README.md

 the cursor in on an module instance you can use `<leader>vv` to change the scope and open the files of the instance under the cursor. `<leader>va` will bring you to the scope in which the current module is instanced in.
+Use <F5> in the design browser window to refresh the design tree (useful if it has been changed outside of the current vim instance)

 **Schematic**
 Use the `:Simvision` command to open a new SimVision window connected to the